Surety Bond Iowa

-One of the most common types of surety bonds is the license and permit surety, which the state of Iowa requires of some contractors and professionals as a condition of conducting business within state borders.
+One of the most common types of sureties is the license and permit surety, which the state requires of some contractors and professionals as a condition of conducting business within state borders.
 The license and permit bond does not protect the contractor or professional person, but it does provide protection for consumers who avail themselves of the services provided by that individual or business.

 What is an Iowa Surety Bond?

 In many cases, an obligee will not hire a contractor to work on a project unless he/she is bonded, because the obligee needs to have some guarantee of good work performance, and wants assurance that the terms of the bond agreement will be lived up to.
-In this model, the surety bonding company fills a roll something like that of an insurance company, agreeing to pay out an amount of money equal to or less than the face value of the surety bond, when the principal fails to live up to the terms specified in the bond.
+In this model, the surety bonding company fills a roll something like that of an insurance company, agreeing to pay out an amount of money equal to or less than the face value of the surety, when the principal fails to live up to the terms specified in the terms of the bond.

 How Does a Bond Work?

-The underlying mechanism which makes sureties effective as a means of protection for the obligee company is the motivation it generates for a principal to live up to all terms stipulated in the bond, whether they relate to compliance with rules and regulations, or specific execution of tasks up to a desired standard.
+The underlying mechanism which makes sureties effective as a means of protection for the obligee company is the motivation it generates for a principal to live up to all terms stipulated in bond’s terms, whether they relate to compliance with rules and regulations, or specific execution of tasks up to a desired standard.

-For instance, if an electrical contractor fails to properly install wiring on a construction project as specified in the terms of a surety bond, the hiring company (the obligee), would have the right to make a claim against the surety bond in the amount of damages sustained by the poor workmanship or non-compliance.
-The claim would initially be paid out by the surety company, and then the surety company would seek reimbursement from the principal who failed to execute the terms of the bond.
+For instance, if an electrical contractor fails to properly install wiring on a construction project as specified in the terms of the bond, the hiring company (the obligee), would have the right to make a claim against the bond in the amount of damages sustained by the poor workmanship or non-compliance.
+The claim would initially be paid out by the bonding company, and then the bonding company would seek reimbursement from the principal who failed to execute the terms within the bond.

-Two of the main industries which require hired contractors to purchase surety bonds are the construction industry, and the various levels of government organizations.
-While virtually any industry in this country might want to take advantage of the protection afforded by surety bonds, there are probably more bonds written up for the construction industry and for government projects than any other individual industries.
+Two of the main industries which require hired contractors to purchase bonds are the construction industry, and the various levels of government organizations.
+While virtually any industry in this country might want to take advantage of the protection afforded by being bonded, there are probably more bonds written up for the construction industry and for government projects than any other individual industries.